-In order to engineer the switching operations preview in the Runtime:
+To configure the switching operations preview in the Runtime:

-Link a String variable to the desired Load Management supply area with the help of property Planned switchings (group Status information).
-The variable receives a list of all planned switching operations from the Load Management.

-Hint: A string variable from the internal driver makes most sense.

-For server operation set the calculation to Network.
+- Link a String variable to the desired Load Management supply area with the help of property Planned switchings (group Status information).
+The variable receives a list of all planned switching operations from the Load Management. - Hint: A string variable from the internal driver makes most sense.
+For server operation, configure the Calculation property with the Network entry.
 Thus the variable is distributed in the whole zenon network.

-- Define the desired content of the switching operations preview.
-For this open tab Load Management Column settings for the switching operations preview (on page 50) in the dialog of the screen switch function (on page 44) to the screen Load Management. - 3.
-Insert the Table view: control element into the Load Management screen.
-Switching operations preview on.

-You can customize color and font using its properties.
+You can find this property in the Internal Variable variable property group. - 2.
+Configure the content of the switching operations preview.
+To do this, open the Column settings for switching operations preview (on page 50) tab in the dialog of the screen switch function (on page 43) to the Load Management screen. - 3.
+Paste the switching operations preview element into the Load Management screen.
+Note: The table display: switching operations preview element is already contained in the screen by default: - You can customize color and font using its properties.